marisolgr/python_sat_tutorials/Python_Installation.md

 ### Install Miniconda
 - Download `Miniconda` [here](https://docs.conda.io/en/latest/miniconda.html).
-Choose your platform, and make sure to get Python 3.8.
+Choose your platform, and make sure to get at least Python 3.8.
 - Follow the Regular installation instructions for each platform, located [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html#regular-installation).
 (There are many sites with easier (or harder) to follow instructions, but this site is the most up-to-date one.)